 Stop the Presses

 While we were producing Voyeur I was speaking a lot at Hollywood conferences about interactive entertainment.
 These were big affairs now the studios had gotten into it.
 We had created a demo of the opening scene from Voyeur that involves some bondage between a couple, one of them a very attractive actress in black lingerie.
-Here is that reel plus a reel of game play.
+They made us put an adult code at the beginning of Voyeur to keep children from playing it.
+The other reel shows an example of game play.
 This game play reel is one path through the narrative.
 In this one you fail.
 If you had succeed, Reed is arrested for murder.

 At that time, adult content (R rated) had not been done so when I showed the demo at these conferences, the audience was stunned.
-This resulted in a great deal of press, including being featured with four other games on the cover of Time Magazine and a three page interior spread.
+This resulted in a great deal of press, including being featured with four other games on the cover of Time Magazine that included a three page interior spread just about Voyeur.

 We seemed at the top of our game, (no pun intended) there was only one issue.
 Phillips kept screwing up the promotion of their CD-I machine and in spite of the notices we were getting, we were not selling the copies we should of.
-This would soon change my home address again.
+This would soon cause a change in my work address again.

-About the same time, we had finished and released Voyeur and Boxing and were turning to big project 3.
+When we had finished and released Voyeur and Boxing to great reviews and multiple interactive academy awards, we began turning to big project 3.
 For this one we wanted to go all the way.
-We reasoned we could shoot a normal linear television show and an interactive version at the same time.
-Robbie Weaver who was now a part of POV and knew the guys that created and produced Bay Watch.
+We reasoned we could shoot a normal linear television show and an interactive game version at the same time.
+Robbie Weaver, who was now a part of POV, knew the guys that created and produced Bay Watch.
 (The most watched program in the world for a while.)
 They were doing a new adventure show called "Thunder in Paradise

-I was exhausted from two years of intense production work.
-However, change was already in the wind but the direction it would take would again surprise me.
+After all that, I was exhausted from two years of intense production work.
+However, change was already in the wind, but the direction it would take would again surprise me.